redfellow/civ-handler-public/README.md

 # civ-handler
-Handles webhook messages from Civ 6 and sends them to Discord
+Handles webhook messages from Civ 6 and sends them to Discord.
+Civ VI sends three values and you can only set a single endpoint to push the turn notifications in a Play By Cloud game.
+This app sits between Discord and Civ and redirects the POSTed messages to different Discord Webhooks based on partially matching the game name to a webhook.
+It also prevents the same turn notification from triggering multiple times.

 ## Install
 Clone the repo and run `npm install`